 Guidance Notes for Applicants who are Ex-Offenders

-As a university using the Disclosure and Barring Service (DBS) to assess applicants' suitability for professional courses, Brunel University complies fully with the Code of Practice and undertakes to treat all applicants fairly.
+As a university using the Disclosure and Barring Service (DBS) to assess applicants' suitability for professional courses, Brunel University London complies fully with the Code of Practice and undertakes to treat all applicants fairly.
 It undertakes not to discriminate unfairly against any subject of a Disclosure on the basis of conviction or other information revealed.

-Brunel University is committed to the fair treatment of its students and potential students, regardless of race, gender, religion, sexual orientation, responsibilities for dependants, age, physical/mental disability or offending background.
+Brunel University London is committed to the fair treatment of its students and potential students, regardless of race, gender, religion, sexual orientation, responsibilities for dependants, age, physical/mental disability or offending background.

 We actively promote equality of opportunity for all with the right mix of qualifications and potential and welcome applications from a wide range of candidates, including those with an offending background.
 We select all candidates for interview based on their skills, qualifications and experience.

 For courses where a Disclosure is required, we ask all applicants who have indicated that they have a criminal conviction, to provide details at an early stage in the application process.
 We request that this information is sent under separate, confidential cover, to a designated person within Brunel University London and we guarantee that this information is only seen by those who need to see it as part of the recruitment process.